 How to create a WooCommerce daily order form for one-off purchases

 For this tutorial, we’ll assume you already have the WooCommerce plugin installed on your website.
 Aside from that, you’ll need to get the WooCommerce Bulk Variations plugin and install it on your website.
 This plugin lets you display product variations in a user-friendly grid layout.
+It also makes it easier to manage and edit variations in the WordPress admin.

 Step #1: Create product attributes